Let’s be honest for a minute; reporting is NOT usually the most exciting part of our job, right?

 The complaints we often hear go something like this:

-Reports take too long, it’s a waste of time because the client doesn’t read it anyway, and when reports are read there is a lack of follow through on the action items.
+Reports take too long, it’s a waste of time because the client doesn’t read them anyway, and when reports are read, there is a lack of follow-through on the action items.

 Reporting plays an important role in the relationships with our clients.